openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 **Foundation Dependencies:**
 * The **UserGroup model with scope constraints** forms the base that all other decisions build upon.
 * **Group types based on configured criteria** depends on the criterion framework decisions in Section II.
-* **Separate membership storage** is required by the evaluation decisions in Section III.
+* **Separate membership storage** provides the foundation for runtime evaluation (handled in ADR 0003).

 **Criterion Framework Dependencies:**
 * **Generic criterion storage** must be established before **reusable templates** can be implemented.
-* **Logic tree evolution** depends on **generic criterion storage** and **reusable templates**.
 * **Scope restrictions** and **versioning** can be implemented independently once the basic criterion framework exists.
-* **Validation offloading** depends on **registry-based criterion types** and **reusable templates**.

-**Evaluation Dependencies:**
-* Both evaluation decisions depend on the complete foundation model and criterion framework from Sections I and II.
-* **Unified evaluation interface** builds on **criterion-based computation** to provide consistency.
+* **Template definitions** provide the foundation for runtime registry and validation (handled in ADR 0003).

 **Cross-ADR Dependencies:**
-* The runtime architecture defined in ``ADR 0003: Runtime Architecture`` depends on all foundational decisions in this ADR, particularly the criterion framework and evaluation interface.
+* The runtime architecture defined in ``ADR 0003: Runtime Architecture`` depends on all foundational decisions in this ADR, particularly the unified model and criterion storage framework.
-* The plugin discovery and evaluation engine components in ADR 0003 implement the abstract concepts defined in this ADR's criterion framework.
+* The evaluation engine, registry system, and validation logic in ADR 0003 operate on the data structures defined in this ADR.

 Consequences
 ************